DanonymousCoder/BagOrDie/README.md

 # BagOrDie

-Take a risk to get richer or DIE
+Greed test - are you greedy enough to get take the risk to get SUPER rich or DIE!!!

 ## Key Features & Benefits

-- **Risk-Reward Gameplay:** Experience the thrill of taking chances to potentially increase your wealth, but be aware of the risk of losing it all.
+- **Risk-Reward Gameplay:** Get the chance to spin to get SUPER richer, but be aware that you could DIE i.e lose all your money hahaha
-- **Interactive Spin Mechanic:** Engage with a visually appealing spinning wheel that determines your fate.
+- **Interactive Spinning wheel:** interact with a not so visually appealing wheel lol, that determines your FATE.
-- **Leaderboard(WIP):** Compete against other players and climb the ranks to showcase your luck and strategic risk-taking.
+- **Leaderboard(WIP):** Compete against other players and climb the ranks to showcase your luck and greediness level.
-- **Dynamic Balance Tracking:** Monitor your in-game balance and make informed decisions based on your current wealth.
+- **Dynamic Balance Tracking:** Monitor your game balance and make greedy or contented decisions based on your current wealth level.
-- **Not so Visually Appealing Interface(Hahaha):** Enjoy a clean and engaging user interface designed for an immersive gaming experience.
+- **Not so Visually Appealing Interface(Hahaha):** Enjoy a not so clean but engaging user interface designed for a fun gambling experience.

 ## Prerequisites & Dependencies